-The Callington team is made up from a number of members from a wide range of backgrounds and includes Town Councillors, our local Cornwall Councillor, Lions, Freemasons, a local cafe owner, retired school cook and a care worker.
-It is self-funding and supported both materially and financially by the community as a whole with regular input from Callington Lions Club, Tamar Valley Butchers, Smithee Newsagents, Spar Callington, as well as a number of private individuals.
+The Callington team is made up from a number of members from a wide range of backgrounds and includes a Town Councillor, our local Cornwall Councillor, Callington Lions, Freemasons, retired school cook, shop worker and even an Insurance Broker.
+It is self-funding and supported both materially and financially by the community as a whole with regular input from Callington Lions Club, The Cornish Bakery as well as a number of private individuals.

 We are very proud of our Community links and in addition to the Soup Run itself give talks and presentations to local groups to raise awareness of the many issues involved in homelessness and those faced by our service users.

 For further details please call Jeremy Gist on 07971256950 or email email@example.com or if you prefer a non-commercial email firstname.lastname@example.org.